Daniel-Muruthi/Fake-News-App/README.md

 ## Contact
-For any queries or contributions, please reach out to [Your Contact Information]
+For any queries or contributions, please reach out to [dataalchemists2024@gmail.com]